TREASURIES-Concern over Greek debt deal boosts prices

 Federal Reserve buying of Treasuries, along with hedging in a spate of corporate issuance, also supported U.S. government debt prices.

-Investors worry a messy default in Greece could spread to other euro zone countries and diminish global economic growth.
+Investors worry a messy default in Greece could spread to other euro zone countries diminishing global economic growth.

 "Greece is still on everyone's mind and that was the reason for the move overnight," said Rick Klingman, managing director of Treasury trading at BNP Paribas in New York.

-Benchmark 10-year Treasury notes were trading 20/32 higher in price to yield 1.95 percent, marking the lowest since Feb.
-29 and down from 2.02 percent late Monday.
-Despite Tuesday's move, the notes remain mired in a 1.79 percent to 2.17 percent range that has held since early November.
+Benchmark 10-year Treasury notes were trading 15/32 higher in price to yield 1.97 percent, down from 2.02 percent late Monday.
+Despite Tuesday's move, the notes remain mired in a range of 1.79 percent to 2.17 percent that has held since early November.

 Klingman said Treasuries prices also were bolstered by a recent round of corporate debt issuance.